How to Measure Water Pressure for Sprinklers

-When the minimum water pressure for fire sprinkler system has been calculated and how much water pressure for sprinkler system has been established, the existing flow and dynamic water pressure within the town main will need to be established at the system test point positioned close to the point of entry to the property.
+When the minimum water pressure for fire sprinkler system has been calculated and how much water pressure has been established, the existing flow and dynamic water pressure within the town main will need to be established at the system test point positioned close to the point of entry to the property.
 This is usually done by means of a flow gauge and pressure gauge or can be carried out by running water at the calculated system dynamic pressure into a vessel for a given time duration and then measuring the quantity of water in the vessel.

 So, for example, suppose that your fire sprinkler system pressure requirements are 100 litres per minute at 2.5 bar and you have 140 litres per minute flowing from the open end of the incoming supply (this will equate to 140 litres at atmospheric pressure or 0 bar) how to measure water pressure for sprinklers at the system requirement: